 Flywheel review for WordPress – specific features

-Aside from their WordPress managed hosting features, Flywheel is known for its?extensive suite of tools for freelancers and agencies.
+Aside from their WordPress managed hosting features, Flywheel is known for its?extensive suite of tools for freelancers, designers, developers and agencies.
 If you’re looking for a web host that can help you grow your web development or design business, you definitely should consider them.

 However, for the purposes of this review, we’re going to focus on WordPress-specific features.
 Here’s what Flywheel has to offer in that respect: